puthsovann/CyberSecurity/BlueTeam/Forensic/Readme.md

 The ‘tasklist’ command is helpful but does not give you a text file of the running processes.
 Instead, type the command ***‘tasklist > c:\process_list.txt’ to get a saved copy.***

+## 07. Check User’s Autostart Folders
+Window computers have the ability to configure apps and have them run automatically anytime your system boots up.
+The startup folder for all users sharing a computer can be accessed through the path ***C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp***, and the path for individual users is accessed through ***C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup*** (replace username with actual user account name).
+Once on the folders, you should add a shortcut of your desired app to the startup folder.
+It is worth noting that there are two startup folders on any shared computer, one for all users and another for individual users.
+That said, each user can customize it to their preferences.

+Whenever you find a suspicious folder placed under autostart in your computer system, disable them by the following steps;
+1. Open the task manager
+2. Open the startup tab on the window that opens
+3. Disable any unauthorized programs running in your startup

+Alternatively, the best way to open Startup folders in windows is to run the address shell:startup the Run-Dialog box(Windows key+ R) and delete the folders.

 [More](https://thesecmaster.com/14-things-to-check-when-a-system-gets-compromised/)